reenz/discount-api/README.md

 ```
 To calculate the discount I have decided to make DiscountCalculator class as I don't want to have business logic in my router.

+Handle invalid request and respond with helpful error message.

+Use PostgreSQL to store discount code so that it cannot be used again.